goncaloggomes/EDA/README.md

 # EDA
 Exploratory Data Analysis

-1. Mobile Marketing Campaigns: Return On Ad Spend (ROAS)¶ An exploratory marketing data analysis to monitor and evaluate the performance of the mobile marketing campaigns (EDA)
+1. Mobile Marketing Campaigns: Return On Ad Spend (ROAS)

+An exploratory marketing data analysis to monitor and evaluate the performance of the mobile marketing campaigns (EDA)

 The dataset contains information collected during the 1 month since each activation, of some marketing campaigns (Vungle and Facebook partners), implemented to get users to install and try out a mobile application, specifically an online game for Android and iOS smartphones.